POINT-IN-TIME COUNT

 • Advocate for additional resources in our effort to end homelessness countywide.

-On Wednesday, February 23rd, 2022 Alameda County held the EveryOne Counts!
-Homeless Point in Time (PIT) Count.
-This Count includes those who are forced to sleep outdoors, in vehicles, tents or makeshift structures as well as a count of people residing in shelters, transitional housing and safe parking programs on the night of February 22nd.
-In the weeks following the count, a random, sample survey is also conducted with those experiencing sheltered and unsheltered homelessness to learn more about the demographics, experiences, and needs.
+The Count includes those who are forced to sleep outdoors, in vehicles, tents or makeshift structures as well as a count of people residing in shelters, transitional housing and safe parking programs.

 Coverage of 2019 Point-in-Time Count: